awslabs/generative-ai-cdk-constructs/apidocs/namespaces/bedrock/interfaces/GuardrailProps.md

 > `readonly` `optional` **piiConfig**: [`SensitiveInformationPolicyConfigProps`](SensitiveInformationPolicyConfigProps.md)[]

-PII fields which needs to be masked.
+PII fields which needs to be anonymized.

 ***